How Catfish Find Bait: Biology Guide

 | Key Senses | Olfaction & taste (scent and flavor), lateral line (vibration & water movement), vision (silhouette & contrast). |

-| Main Idea | Catfish rarely rely on a single sense.
+| Main Idea | Catfish combine multiple signals.
 They combine smell, vibration, and sight to track bait, especially in current and low light. |

 | Scent Role | Catfish have highly developed smell and taste systems that detect dissolved chemicals and scent trails in moving water. |